alignalghii/practice-preparations-before-learning-attribute-grammars/README.md

 **let-rec-sample-precursor** ≡ λ*p*.**pair 1** (**fst** _p_) ≡ **pair 1** ⋅ **fst**

-The syntactic sugar of using the composition ⋅ operator can be justified because it can be encoded inside pure lambda terms with λ_fgx_._f_(_gx_).
+The syntactic sugar of using the composition ⋅ operator can be justified because it can be encoded inside pure lambda terms with λ*f g x*._f_(_gx_).

 Now **let-rec-sample** being identic to **Y** **let-rec-sample-precursor** reduces to  (**pair** 1 ⋅ **fst**) (**pair** 1 ⋅ **fst**) (**pair** 1 ⋅ **fst**) (**pair** 1 ⋅ **fst**) ..., in short (**pair** 1 ⋅ **fst**) (**pair** 1 ⋅ **fst**) ..., but this potentialy infinite term must reduce only till the first two subterms (lazy / normal order evaluation manages this well, see the leftmost-outermost reduction strategy).